Developmental-Behavioral Pediatrics Fellowship

-Our fellowship program was established in 1984.
-The program is designed to prepare pediatricians for an academic career in Developmental and Behavioral Pediatrics.
-The fellowship provides training in the identification and management of clinical conditions, the conduct of research and the development of teaching and administration skills.
-Training is principally based here at Nationwide Children’s Hospital, with significant additional experiences at the Nisonger Center for mental retardation and developmental disabilities on the campus of The Ohio State University.
-Upon successful completion of the program, the fellow has met the training requirements for Developmental-behavioral Pediatrics certification by the American Board of Pediatrics.
+Our Developmental-Behavioral Pediatrics fellowship program was established in 1984 and has been ACGME accredited since 2003.
+The program is designed to prepare pediatricians for an academic career in Developmental and Behavioral Pediatrics through training in the identification and management of clinical conditions, the conduct of research, and the development of teaching and administration skills.
+Training is principally based at Nationwide Children’s Hospital with significant additional experiences at the Nisonger Center for Intellectual and Developmental Disabilities on the campus of The Ohio State University.
+Upon successful completion of the program, fellows will have met training requirements for Developmental-Behavioral Pediatrics certification by the American Board of Pediatrics.

 The second year is a period of increasing activity in the fellow’s identified scholarly project, accompanied by continued refinement of clinical skills.
 As the second year progresses, more of the clinical activities scheduled are selected through a process of reviewing those areas where the fellow has already acquired expertise as determined by faculty, and those areas the fellow and faculty feel are in need of continued improvement.
 In addition, more time is set aside for the fellow to work on their scholarly project.
 The fellow may spend additional time in a specific clinical program associated with the area of scholarly work.
 Finally, the fellow spends an increasing amount of time in a role as preceptor to trainees at lower levels, and developing teaching and presentation skills.

 The third year is the year most flexible in finalizing the fellow’s individual learning plan.
-Those clinical areas of greatest interest, and any clinical areas of weakness, are the focus of clinical experiences.
-Completion of the scholarly project and continued experience practicing teaching skills round out the schedule.
+Clinical areas of greatest interest, and any clinical areas of weakness, are the focus of clinical experiences.
+Completion of the scholarly project and continued experience practicing teaching skills round out the fellow’s schedule.